Duncan00/simple-voting-api/README.md

 ![simple_voting_architecture](https://github.com/Duncan00/simple-voting/blob/master/docs/simple_voting_architecture.png)

 ## Frontend
-- A static ReactJS website is hosted by AWS s3 with CDN
+- A ReactJS website with Redux [Simple Voting client](https://github.com/Duncan00/simple-voting-client)

 ## Backend
-- NodeJS RESTful API by Koa2 framework is hosted in Kubernetes (GKE)
+- NodeJS RESTful API by Koa2 framework
 - Redis Cluster is used as database (with AOF, RDB turned on to persist data), which is capable to handle high voting throughput by sharding.

 ## Data structure